Standards for safer events

 While talking to John, it became clear to me that the current Epistemix approach does not adequately model the air quality—and the consequent risk of COVID-19 transmission—at a specific event.
 The model has some capacity to estimate risks (which are generally minimal) in very large, high-ceiling spaces like convention halls.
 But, of course, the typical meeting venue contains multiple meeting spaces, some of them small, and, critically, the venues do not in general have a good handle (if any) on the air quality in those spaces.
 (Or, if they do, they’re not talking publicly about it.)

 To date, I have not been told of a single venue that is now compliant with ASHRAE pandemic recommendations.
-(I hope that by now there are some, and that they will let this be known.)
-During the webinar, Freeman said that such work has and is being done.
+(I hope that by now there are some and that they will share this information.)
+During the webinar, Freeman said that they have been and are doing such work.
 Please share this information, folks!
 Meeting planners want to know!

 Frankly, without this information a) being made available and b) being incorporated into the Epistemix model it’s hard to have much confidence in the infection risks Epistemix’s model predicts.